 Tim: 10 to 20 days of our life…

 Tim: … will be hold time.
-Now the lot of the traditional solutions are prompting more complaints than creating more benefits, so that’s why what we focus on is this research-bases approach that answers, “What can I do with this hold time to get my brand loyalty going?”
+Now a lot of the traditional solutions are prompting more complaints than creating more benefits, so that’s why what we focus on is this research-based approach that answers, “What can I do with this hold time to get my brand loyalty going?”

 We know how to reduce call abandonment and provide an unexpected call waiting experience that might just be memorable.
 Will your caller go on Twitter and tweet, “Hey, I just had a great phone on-hold experience with my company?”

 Tim: Well, that’s a lot to ask, but we’ve actually seen it in some of the results.
-We’ve put some of those tweets in our report that’s on our website, easyonhold.com and if you go to easyonhold.com/learn you’ll see a link to the report that has all of this data
+We’ve put some of those tweets in our report that’s on our website, easyonhold.com and if you go to learn.easyonhold.com, you’ll see a link to the report that has all of this data.

 Tim: 888-798-4653.
-We are a Michigan-based company with a good size staff that helps businesses from Fortune 100 to the small single location business.
+We are a Michigan-based company with a good size staff that helps businesses from Fortune 100 to small single-location businesses.
 Our music and messages on hold make a small business sound a little bigger; make a big business sound friendlier.
-We handle all of the on hold for Expedia, Hulu, Republic Services, Cleveland Clinic, Frontier Communications, we’re T-Mobile’s go-to for music and audio across their many call centers.
+We handle all of the on hold for Expedia, Hulu, Republic Services, Cleveland Clinic, and Frontier Communications, we’re T-Mobile’s go-to for music and audio across their many call centers.
 They have as many as 12,000 agents, so if we can handle those situations, we can handle your hold queue and apply the same technology and the same research and get the same results that the big brands are getting.

 Tom: Great.
 Well, Tim, I want to thank you for being in our program here today.